analytics-nuts/Comparative-Study-of-Classification-Techniques-on-Credit-Defaults/README.md

 *	Making prediction on both train and test set
 *	Calculate error rate for both the sets and store them in two vector
 *	Plotting ROC curve for both the sets and store the area under curve(AUC) in two vectors
 *	Lastly plot a cumulative gain chart for test set.
+For detailed codes of Cummulative Gain chart [visit here](https://github.com/analytics-nuts/Comparative-Study-of-Classification-Techniques-on-Credit-Defaults).

 ## **_Logistic Regression_**